marklove5102/prvhash/README.md

 0x3D42E83328C09C8F 0x7E691C66BAC23222 0x82E1032F441F23A5 0xA4BDE5C4A05E6256
 ```

-Note that such minimal 1-hashword PRNG is definitely not
+Note that such minimal 1-hashword PRNG is definitely not cryptographically
-cryptographically-secure: its state can be solved by a SAT solver pretty fast;
+secure: its state can be solved by a SAT solver pretty fast; this applies to
-this applies to other arrangements ("fused", "parallel", multiple hashwords;
+other arrangements ("fused", "parallel", multiple hashwords; with
-with daisy-chaining being harder to solve).
-The known way to make PRNG
+daisy-chaining being harder to solve).
+The known way to make PRNG considerably
-considerably harder to solve for a SAT solver, with complexity corresponding
+harder to solve for a SAT solver, with complexity corresponding to system's
-to system's size, is to combine two adjacent PRNG outputs via XOR operation;
+size, is to combine two adjacent PRNG outputs via XOR operation; this
-this obviously has a speed impact and produces output with more than 1
+obviously has a speed impact and produces output with more than 1 solution
-solution (most probably, 2).
+(most probably, 2).
 This, however, does not measurably increase the
 probability of PRNG output overlap, which stays below
 1/2<sup>sys_size_bits</sup>; in tests, practically undetectable.

-So, the basic PRNG with some, currently not formally-proven, security is as
+So, the basic PRNG with some, currently not formally proven, security is as
 follows (XOR two adjacent outputs to produce a single "compressed" PRNG
 output):